 Please contact Amy Armstrong (email@example.com) to register for this course.

 Katie Gradick, MD, MHS, email@example.com, GME Physician Wellness Champion

-Amy Armstrong, BA, firstname.lastname@example.org, GME Wellness Coordinator
+Amy Armstrong, firstname.lastname@example.org, GME Wellness Coordinator

 Goals and Objectives